The Kick Inside: Background and recording

 Having written songs since the age of 11, Kate Bush recorded demos with the assistance of her brothers, who were also musicians.
 A friend of theirs, Ricky Hopper, brought some of these tapes to various record companies in 1972, when Bush was 13.
 The tapes were passed over, but Hopper played them for his friend David Gilmour of Pink Floyd.
 Gilmour was immediately intrigued and went to meet with the Bush family and was impressed with Kate's talent for songwriting.
 He financed some better-quality demos and while Pink Floyd were recording their album Wish You Were Here (1975) at Abbey Road Studios, Gilmour played the tapes for record company executives.
+Two of the demos recorded in June 1975 were included on her debut album three years later: "The Man with the Child in His Eyes" and "The Saxophone Song".

 EMI Records was impressed and agreed to sign her, offering her an advance of £3,000.
-Two of the demos recorded in June 1975 were included on her debut album three years later: "The Man with the Child in His Eyes" and "The Saxophone Song".
+At the time she was signed to the label, Bush had already accumulated roughly 100 songs.
+Bush did not begin the recording sessions for The Kick Inside immediately after she was signed to the label and instead started to study dance and movement.
+She received group dance instructions from Lindsay Kemp after reading about his services in a Time Out advert.
+Subsequently, she credited Kemp in the album liner notes and also wrote the song "Moving" as a tribute to him.

 In 1976, Bush's contract was finally agreed upon by her family.
 In preparation for the recording, she embarked on playing with the KT Bush Band around various pubs.
 According to her brother Paddy, who also played with her on stage, these started out as very small affairs with little public interest but grew to larger audiences over the months.
 Finally, in July and August 1977, the rest of the songs were recorded at AIR Studios in London, helmed by producer Andrew Powell.
 Bush was keen to keep the line-up of the KT Bush Band for the recordings, but EMI insisted that she use properly experienced session musicians.
 Powell engaged Ian Bairnson, Duncan Mackay and Stuart Elliott among others, many of whom he had worked with before.

-It was around this time that Bush had started to study dance and movement as a way of presenting the songs.
-Subsequently, she credited her dance teacher Lindsay Kemp on the album; the song "Moving" was inspired by Kemp.
-EMI and Bush disagreed over the use of a certain shot, which emphasised her cleavage, on the picture sleeve for the first single.
-Initially, this was to be "James and the Cold Gun", but Bush insisted on "Wuthering Heights".
-EMI relented and the single was scheduled for release in November 1977.
-However, due to the disagreement over the picture sleeve, this date was pushed back to the new year of 1978.
-The song became a hit and reached number one in the UK Singles Chart in March.
-It stayed at the top of the charts for four weeks, becoming one of the biggest selling songs of the year and was the first time a female singer-songwriter topped the charts with a self-penned song.